christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-There was a Byzantine [^2] imperial cult where Julius Caesar [^3] took on the role of Asander (also Asandros), King of Bosphorus [^4] ("Asa" means "lord" in Thracian and Celtic, and "andros" means "man" or "son of man" in Greek.
+There was a Byzantine [^2] imperial cult where Julius Caesar [^3] took on the role of Asander (also Asandros), King of Bosphorus [^4] ("Asa" means "lord" in Thracian and Celtic and likely derives from the Scythian Assaioi (As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe), and "andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels.
 Asandros can also be interpreted as "son of the lord" or "son of Asa, the lord".
 The Thracian version of Zeus was Asa,